moengage/Flutter-SDK/core/moengage_flutter/README.md

 > **Note:**
 > From version `9.0.0` of the `moengage_flutter` plugin, the `moe-android-sdk` and `inapp` are included within the plugin itself.
 > Developers should remove the `com.moengage:moe-android-sdk` and `com.moengage:inapp` dependencies from the `build.gradle` file if they are present.
 SDK will automatically include compatible versions of these dependencies.
-> If using features like `hms-pushkit` or `rich-push`, please ensure you still manually add those dependencies.
+> If using features like `hms-pushkit`, `rich-push`,  `push-amp` etc. please ensure you still need to manually add those dependencies.

 ## SDK Initialization